mageowl/simple-router/README.md

 ## Templating

 By default, `layout.html` is a special file that contains the template for the page.
-All other html files are considered pages.
+All files inside the ./pages/ folder by default are considered pages.

 ```html
 <!-- layout.html -->